How to create a thin line retro typewriter logotype in Illustrator

 Let’s apply subtle retro-style colors to our typewriter.
 You can use the Eyedropper Tool (I) and hold Shift to pick the colors directly from the palette in the screenshot below.

-Use this grungy Polished Stucco Texture Free Vector from Freepik collection to make a nice background.
-Place it beneath the logotype (Shift+Ctrl+[), giving our image more of a vintage look.
-You can change the size of the Artboard (Shift+O), if needed, to make it fit the background.
+Use this grungy Polished Stucco Texture Free Vector from Freepik collection that you can find in the attachments section. to make a nice background.
+Place it beneath the logotype (Shift + Ctrl + [), giving our image more of a vintage look.
+You can change the size of the Artboard (Shift + O), if needed, to make it fit the background.

 As for the outlined version of the logo, let’s see how it looks above the trendy blurred background.
 Try picking contrast backgrounds, which are the best for this type of logo: light backgrounds for black logos and dark backgrounds for white outlines.

-In this tutorial we’ll use this Footprints on the Floor Free Photo from Freepik.
+In this tutorial we’ll use this Footprints on the Floor Free Photo from Freepik, that you can find in the attachments section.
 Place it under our logo, go to Effect > Blur > Gaussian Blur and set the Radius value to 4 px.
 Now the background looks more out of focus, which makes our logo the main eye-catching element of the composition.

 Great job!
 We’ve successfully finished this tutorial and created two different looks for our retro-style thin line typewriter logotype!
 We’ve used the basic shapes and the Pathfinder, as well as working with the Shape Builder Tool and some other functions of Adobe Illustrator.
 I hope you’ve discovered some useful tips and tricks that will help you make new logos and icons.
 Good luck!